Sensemaking in a Sandbox

-Using Arts-Based Dialogue Workshops to Observe Conversational Dynamics in Times of Technological Disruption
+Using Arts-Based Dialogical Workshops to Observe Conversational Dynamics in Times of AI Disruption

 The Core Question